xiaowei1234/power_analysis/Readme.md

-# Testing the effect of lowering multiplier on take rate
+# Testing the effect of ... on take rate

 ## Hypothesis